salimandre/n-gram-language-models/README.md

 ## Vocabulary

 We considered the **1000 most frequent words** to buid our vocabulary.
 Those which were not among them were considered as being out of vocabulary and replaced by <OOV> token in data set.
-Hence we had 13.1% out-of-vocabulary tokens among whole data set.
+Hence we had 13.1% of OOV tokens among whole data set.

 ## Preprocessing